open-policy-agent/gatekeeper/website/docs/pubsub-driver-walkthrough.md

 ### How to add new drivers

-**Note:** For example, if we are trying to add a new driver to use `foo` instead of Dapr as a tool to publish violations.
+**Note:** For example, if we want to add a new driver to use `foo` instead of Dapr as a tool to publish violations.

 A driver must implement the `Connection` interface and a new `func NewConnection(_ context.Context, config interface{}) (connection.Connection, error)` method that returns a client for the respective tool.